By: CS2103T W13-4

 After every sub-group has been processed,

-is used to create the finalList<Debtor>
+List<DebtorCreditorAmount>is used to create the finalList<Debtor>stored inLoansManager.

 Step 4.

-All debts involving the person You
+All debts involving the person You in List<Person>

-are used to create loans with the description Dinner
+are used to create loans with the description Dinner.

-These loans are added to internalList
+These loans are added to internalList in LoansManager using LoansManager#addLoan.

 Step 5.
-The list of debtors
+The list of debtors in LoansManager is displayed to the user.

 In this scenario, the display will show that

-owes Adam
+Duke owes Adam $26.66

 3.6.2.
 Design Considerations